TheMatiaz0/KrakJam2024/README.md

 # Cathead
-A repository for Cathead, game created during 48 hours of KrakJam 2024.
+A repository for Cathead, game created during 48 hours of KrakJam 2024 and won 5th place.

 CO-OP 2 player (can be also played as single-player for harder difficulty) arcade physics-based psychedelic game.